Senator Warren blasts U.S. CEOs for 'empty' social promises

 The Massachusetts senator’s broadside turns up the spotlight on corporate leaders, who are increasingly being called upon by workers and politicians to confront pressing issues such as climate change, racial justice and income inequality.

-In August 2019, over 180 Roundtable members comprising CEOs of top companies such as Amazon AMZN.O, Apple AAPL.O, and Coca-Cola KO.N pledged to end its 30-year stance that corporations exist to primarily serve shareholders, and vowed to do more to support workers, their communities, and the environment.
+In August 2019, over 180 Roundtable members comprising CEOs of top companies such as Amazon, Apple, and Coca-Cola pledged to end its 30-year stance that corporations exist to primarily serve shareholders, and vowed to do more to support workers, their communities, and the environment.

 On Wednesday, the group also promised to fight climate change by backing market-based carbon pricing and slashing U.S. greenhouse gas emissions.